-Aries RFC 0496: Transition to the Out of Band Protocol
+Aries RFC 0496: Transition to the Out of Band Protocol¶

-The Aries community has agreed to transition from using the invitation messages in RFC 0160 Connections and RFC 0023 DID Exchange to using the plaintext invitation message in RFC 0434 Out of Band and from using RFC 0160 to RFC 0023 for establishing agent-to-agent connections.
 As well, the community has agreed to transition from using RFC 0056 Service Decorator to execute connection-less instances of the RFC 0037 Present Proof protocol to using the out-of-band invitation message.

 This RFC follows the guidance in RFC 0345 about community-coordinated updates to (try to) ensure that independently deployed, interoperable agents remain interoperable throughout this transition.